 - Money earned is for Girl Scout activities for girls and is not to be retained by individuals nor used for adult experiences (other than for required adults in adult-to-girl ratios).
 Girls can, however, be awarded incentives and/or may earn credits from their Girl Scout product sales through their Reward Cards.

-Funds acquired through group money-earning projects must be reported and accounted for by the group when completing their yearly Troop Finance Report, while following GSNorCal procedures.
+Funds acquired through troop money-earning projects must be reported and accounted for by the group when completing their yearly Troop Finance Report, while following GSNorCal procedures.

 Projects Benefitting another Organization